dairycultist/unnamed-conlang/selflang_hiddenlang.md

 ```
 Gepo achè ne sile medikolo Ø.
-man this of 3RD medikolo COP
+man this of 3RD doctor COP
 This man (husband) of theirs is (a) doctor.
 ```